devpunks/snuggsi/README.md

 <hr>

-You can also use an [anonymous class expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/class).
+You can also use an [anonymous class expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/class) to describe the `class`.
 This convention is preferred as using an [explicit `class` declaration](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/class) name would potentially polute the global namespace:

 ```javascript
 ( class extends HTMLElement { … } )